hanaB09/hanaB09/README.md

 - 👋 Hi, I’m @hanaB09
 - 👀 I’m interested in killing
 - 🌱 I’m currently learning how to be a killer
-- 💞️ I’m looking to collaborate on a killer's series
+- 💞️ I’m looking to collaborate with the killers
 - 📫 How to reach me (u cant)

 <!---